Transport in Scotland: History of Scottish railways

 In 2008, the Scottish Government announced that £200 million would be spent to reduce journey times between Aberdeen and both Edinburgh and Glasgow.
 The funds would shorten the journey time between Aberdeen and Edinburgh by 24 minutes.
 However, in 2021, it was stated that only £1.68 million had been spent.

 Glasgow Subway

 The Glasgow Subway is the only underground system in Scotland.
 It opened on 14 December 1896, making it the third-oldest underground network in the world after the Budapest Metro and the London Underground.
 It is owned and operated by Strathclyde Partnership for Transport.

 Trams and light rail

 Edinburgh Trams opened on 31 May 2014.
 It is the only system currently in operation in Scotland, although Aberdeen, Dundee, Dunfermline, Edinburgh and Glasgow formerly had extensive networks.

-Road
+Road network

+Motorways

 Scotland has an extensive road network throughout the country.
 The motorway network is concentrated in the Central belt, with trunk roads (A roads) connecting the rest of the country.